 This article explores why an AOP is essential for financial planning and business growth.
 We’ll discuss how it not only sets clear objectives but also offers a structured way to monitor performance, keeping your business agile and focused all year long.

-Drafting an AOP involves multiple stakeholders, including the CEO, CFO, and other CXOs (at times, involving key board members), department heads, finance teams, and operations managers.
+Creating an AOP involves multiple stakeholders, including the CEO, CFO, and other CXOs (at times, involving key board members), department heads, finance teams, and operations managers.
+However, it is typically the finance leader’s responsibility to actually draft the plan.

-Most people confuse AOP with fixing sales targets or creating an operational budget.
-While both are important in a SaaS business, AOP and the budget are not the same.
+People often confuse annual operational planning with fixing sales targets or creating an operational budget.
+While both are important for businesses, the AOP and the budget are not the same

 • An AOP is a top-down strategic plan that outlines the company’s key milestones for the year.
 It sets the overall direction by establishing high-level goals, such as revenue targets, operational improvements, and strategic initiatives.